justincasher/justincasher.github.io/articles/2024/Infinity-categories/Infinity-categories-S.md

 <br>

 **Abstract.** &nbsp; This is a collection of short notes I am creating for a reading group on $ \infty $-categories and higher algebra at Indiana University in the spring of 2024.
-Some of these notes are from talks given by other participates; I have indicated where.
+Some of these notes are from talks given by other participants; I have indicated where.